aigle-levant/notes/_posts/js/2024-12-09-js-promise.md

 });
 ```

-We use a conditional to check if the value returned by `isEven()` is 1 or not.
-If yes, we call `ifSuccess()` with that number as argument.
-If not, we call `ifFailure()`.
+We use a conditional to check if the value returned by `isEven()` is 1 or not :

+- If yes, we call `ifSuccess()` with that number as argument.
+- If not, we call `ifFailure()`.
 With this, we finish the producing part.

 In the consuming part, we use the `then()` method, which takes 2 functions as arguments [remember, they're called callbacks].